TW for smoking, PTSD, mild violence, trauma stuff.

 “Avery more than me.
 It’s something you develop with time.
 Apparently.”

 “Ah.
-So you’re almost as new to this at me.”
+You’re almost as new to this at me.”

 “Not exactly.
 Just, kinda new to being decent about it.”